F.O.I. back on the WEB!

 agreed and supported legislation establishing the FOI

 Commission.
-The bill passed and the organization went to work to make
+The bill passed and the organization went to work to

 government more accountable to the public.